guzzijason/dhcp6-delegation/index.md

 search: true
 sidebar: home_sidebar
 topnav: topnav
-summary: |-
-  **THIS DOCUMENT IS A WORK-IN_PROGRESS!**

-  In simple fan-type networks, the promise of IPv6 auto-configuration is fairly easy to achieve.
-However, in the case of a tree-type network with routers placed behind the primary ISP gateway, the situation get s bit more complex.
-This document will describe the issues encountered in my environments, and the solutions I came up with to get things working.
+summary: In simple networks, the promise of IPv6 auto-configuration is fairly easy to achieve.
+However, in the case of a tree-type network, the situation get s bit more complex.
+This document will describe the issues encountered in my environment, and the solutions I came up with to get things working.
 permalink: index.html
 keywords: IPv6, prefix delegation, dhcp6, dhcpv6, fortinet, fortigate, dd-wrt, router, SLAAC, how-to
-description: Adventures in enabling cascading IPv6 publicly-routable prefix delegation in a tree-type home network, using DHCPv6 IA_PD delegation of sub-prefixes to interior routers...
 ---

 ## The future is now